radmuffin/260/README.md

 - **existing user** - Able to sign in to preexisting users, uses bcrypt for password hashing and comparison
 - **Use MongoDB to store credentials** - Stores both users and stories.
 - **Restricts functionality** - You cannot view or write stories until you have logged in

+## WebSocket deliverable

+For this deliverable I used webSocket to update the stories on the frontend in realtime.

+- **Backend listens for WebSocket connection** - done!
+- **Frontend makes WebSocket connection** - done!
+- **Data sent over WebSocket connection** - done!
+- **WebSocket data displayed** - All user input display in realtime.
+If other stories are edited/joined, an alternate message is displayed.
+I'm really proud that this is working lol.
+Way cool!